solo-io/packer-plugin-arm-image/README.md

 ## Dependencies:
 This builder uses the following shell commands:
-- `kpartx` - mapping the partitons to mountable devices
+- `kpartx` - mapping the partitions to mountable devices
 - `qemu-user-static` - Executing arm binaries

 To install the needed binaries on derivatives of the Debian Linux variant: